 - 1. A non-refundable \$75 processing fee - 2.
-Copy of diploma (bachelor's or higher) - 3.
-Practice Supervisor Approval Form (provided with purchase of CNP application) - 4.
-Supervised Practice Hours Documentation Form (provided with purchase of CNP application) - waived for new graduates
+Copy of diploma (bachelor's or higher) - Practice Supervisor Approval Form (provided with purchase of exam application) - Supervised Practice Hours Documentation Form (provided with purchase of exam application) - waived for new graduates